Mera Peak Expedition 6,476m

 Required Permits and Entrance Fees for Mera Peak Climb

-As you will be trekking and climbing in the Sagarmatha National Park, you need the following necessary permits to trek the region:
+As you will be trekking and climbing in the Sagarmatha National Park, you need the following permits to trek the region:

 • Sagarmatha National Park Permit: Rs.
 3,000 per person